ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-gb.md

 ### Step 3: Launch the transfer at your new registrar

-After completing the previous steps you can initiate the transfer process, usually by placing an order.
+After completing the previous steps you can initiate the transfer, usually by placing an order.
 Afterwards, the transfer may take up to 10 days.

-You can contact your provider for more information about this.
+You can contact your provider for more information about this process.

 ## Go further